openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Wallet Attestation

 Wallet Attestations could be an additional correlation factor that could allow End-User tracking.
-Wallet Attestations SHOULD use privacy-preserving mechanisms similar to the ones that are applied to credentials in an ecosystem, e.g., use of one-time usage Wallet Attestations if the same applies for credentials.
+Wallet Attestations SHOULD use privacy-preserving mechanisms similar to the ones that are applied to Credentials in an ecosystem, e.g., use of one-time usage Wallet Attestations if the same applies for Credentials.

 {backmatter}